-B. Established Neighborhood Subarea
+B. Established Neighborhood Sub-area

-The Centers, Corridors and Wedges Growth Framework includes a provision for Established Neighborhood subareas within Growth Corridors.
-The Established Neighborhood Subarea category was created in response to concerns that neighborhoods located within Growth Corridors should not only be preserved, but also should be provided with an additional level of protection against the type and intensity of development typically thought to be associated with a Growth Corridor.
+The Centers, Corridors and Wedges Growth Framework includes a provision for Established Neighborhood sub-areas within Growth Corridors.
+The Established Neighborhood Sub-area category was created in response to concerns encompasses the residential core of Elizabeth, and also includes the area between Independence Boulevard and East Tenth Street/Central Avenue, a geography considered to be part of the Elizabeth neighborhood but not encompassed by this area plan.
+Land use policies for this area are included in the Belmont Area Revitalization Plan (2003), the that neighborhoods located within Growth Corridors should not only be preserved, but also should be provided with an additional level of protection against the type and intensity of development typically thought to be associated with a Growth Corridor.
 The designation of an area within a Growth Corridor as an

-The designation of an area as an Established Neighborhood Subarea is intended to help ensure THE PRESERVATION AND PROTECTION of the existing neighorhood scale and character.
+The designation of an area as an Established Neighborhood Sub-area is intended to help ensure THE PRESERVATION AND PROTECTION of the existing neighorhood scale and character.

-Established Neighborhood subarea is intended to help ensure the preservation and protection of the existing neighborhood scale and character, and to provide additional guidance on future growth and development.
+Established Neighborhood Sub-area is intended to help ensure the preservation and protection of the existing neighborhood scale and character, and to provide additional guidance on future growth and development.